 What Can You Do?

 Parking lot security cameras are able to provide monitoring of your lot 24 hours a day, 7 days a week.
-This allows a response to security incidents in real-time, and are also a great way to deter crimes from occurring to begin with.
-As most criminals will scout the area before committing a crime, having noticeable, high-quality security cameras in the parking lot of your warehouse, school, shopping or manufacturing center, or other commercial facility, can help persuade the criminal to move on from the area.
-If a crime does take place in your parking lot, having a camera on lot gives authorities the material they need to better understand the situation.
+This allows a response to security incidents in real-time and is also a great way to deter crimes from occurring, to begin with.
+As most criminals will scout the area before committing a crime, having noticeable, high-quality security cameras in the parking lot of your warehouse, school, shopping or manufacturing center, or other commercial facilities, can help persuade the criminal to move on from the area.
+If a crime does take place in your parking lot, having a camera on the lot gives authorities the material they need to better understand the situation.
 The right camera system can turn even the largest parking lot into a crime-free zone.

 More Than Just Crime

 In addition to crime, the Insurance Institute for Highway Safety estimates that parking lots are where about 20% of vehicular accidents occur.
 If an accident happens if your parking lot, having a camera system gives you the power to see as it happens and alert the proper authorities.
 Cameras are also critical in helping the authorities determine what happened and to take the proper action.
 Having the right camera system in your lot also protects you from costly hit-and-runs and fraudulent insurance claims.

 Parking Lot Cameras and Installation with Camera Security Now

 Today’s security cameras offer features that are beneficial to parking lot surveillance, such as license plate recognition, facial recognition, and wireless connectivity back to the main building.
 Infrared imaging for night-time or low-light video recording comes standard on most modern IP cameras.

 One of our technicians, led by Johnny Beagle, will assist you every step of the way.
 We will start by giving you a free site survey, which helps us understand the best possible solution for you.
 Next, one of our technicians will walk you through what kind of cameras would work best for your steel mill.